The 20 Best Movement Disorders Doctors in Hungary

 Pecs, BA, HU

-Marton Kovacs practices in Pecs, Hungary.
+Marton Kovacs practices practicing medicine in Pecs, Hungary.
 Mr. Kovacs is rated as an Advanced expert by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Essential Tremor, Hearing Loss, and Deep Brain Stimulation.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Essential Tremor, Hearing Loss, and Deep Brain Stimulation.

 Advanced in Movement Disorders